Featuring huge, crunchy clusters with lots of almond flavor, these almond granola clusters are easy to make and better than any packaged granola!

 Instructions

 - Preheat oven to 300F.
-Line a baking sheet with parchment paper.
-Set aside.
+Line an 18×13-inch sheet pan with parchment paper and set aside.

 Notes